krabiswabbie/busyscout/README.md

 - Capable of transferring files in environments where other methods fail.

 ## Disadvantages
-- Low transfer speed, something about 3-5 KB/s is really nice.
+- Low transfer speed, something about 3-5 kB/s is really nice.
-- No data integrity verification such as CRC etc.
+- No data integrity verification such as CRC etc. Only target file size is verified.

 ## Security Note
 The telnet protocol was designed in an era before security was a primary concern.
 While it may be the only method of interaction in some scenarios, using it comes with inherent risks.
 Use at your own risk.